Translate

 A Grey Heron catches what little light there is.

-From the Dehesa, we move towards the José Antonio Valverde, or better known as the JAV, visitor centre it is situated some 26 kilometres out on the Doñana, the access is by way of rough clay roads.
+From the Dehesa, we move towards the José Antonio Valverde, better known as the JAV, visitor centre.
+It is some 26 kilometres out on the Doñana, and the access is through rough clay roads.

-Slow progress on the truly potholed and uncomfortable road takes you alongside the Brazo de la Torre, a superb birdwatching area.
-You need good weather for a visit here and ours was getting worse by the minute!
+Slow progress on the genuinely potholed and uncomfortable road takes you alongside the Brazo de la Torre, a superb birdwatching area.
+You need good weather for a visit here; ours was getting worse by the minute!

-We stopped at the vast concrete pumping station, from its appearance, it looks totally derelict.
+We stopped at the vast concrete pumping station, which looks derelict.

 At the rear of this neglected building, we found a colony of Black-Crowned Night Herons roosting, just as if they were in the trees or scrub.